microsoft/ipe/docs/usage/index.md

 DEFAULT op=EXECUTE action=ALLOW
 ```

-If a global default is unset, and a specific operation default is not set
-for an IPE operation, it will assume that the default action should be `ALLOW`.
-This is to preserve compatibility between policies and the LSM.
+A DEFAULT operation must be set for all understood
+operations within IPE.
+For policies to remain completely forwards
+compatible, it is recommended that users add a `DEFAULT action=ALLOW`
+and override the defaults on a per-operation basis.

 ## Early user-mode protection